Fountain Publishers

 Fountain Publishers is a publishing company in Uganda and Rwanda.
 Fountain is a publisher of educational material, literary material and maps.

 History

-Fountain Publishers was started in 1988 by James Tumusiime and his wife.
+Fountain Publishers was started in 1988 by James R Tumusiime and his wife.
 Its first offices were on top of the former City Bar.
 Fountain employed only four individuals, with just a typewriter and four desks.
-Their maiden publication was, "Who is Who in Uganda", a miniature directory of politicians, religious men and academicians.
-Uganda 30 years, 1992, their second imprint is telling too.
-It is a 30 year old nation birthday book.
+Their maiden publication was Who is Who in Uganda, a miniature directory of politicians, religious men and academicians.
+Their second publication was Uganda 30 Years (1992), a thirty-year-old nation birthday book.